One of the most common questions we get is: what is a messaging app?

 What are the limitations?

 It’s a fair question.
-Messaging is a different medium than a mobile app, a console, or a browser game.
+Messaging is a different medium than a mobile app, a console, or a browser app or game.
 The constraints are different.
 The interaction patterns are different.
 And because of that, the design space is different too.

 Here’s how we think about it:

-The Messaging Game Spectrum
+The Messaging App Spectrum

 Explaining the Spectrum